 A well-chosen advisory committee can fill in critical knowledge gaps that are outside the areas of expertise covered by the business owner.
 In order to form an effective advisory committee, business owners need to honestly evaluate their own strengths and weaknesses so that they know what sort of expert advice they require.

 Indigenous Peoples are the fastest-growing segment of the population in Canada.
-According to Statistics Canada, 1,673,785 people (or 4.9 per cent of the total population) reported an Aboriginal identity in the 2016 Census of Population.
-Statistics Canada estimates that number will rise to 2.0 to 2.6 million by 2036.
+According to Statistics Canada, 1,673,785 people (or 4.9% of the total population) reported an Aboriginal identity in the 2016 Census of Population.
+Statistics Canada estimates that the number will rise to 2.0 to 2.6 million by 2036.

-From a business perspective, that 4.9 per cent of the population represents a considerable market as consumers of goods and services.
+From a business perspective, that 4.9% of the population represents a considerable market as consumers of goods and services.
 With Indigenous representation on your committee, your organization stands to benefit from learning how to reach that market.

 From a reconciliation perspective, your organization stands to benefit because having Indigenous representation on your committee shows that you value the input and expertise that can only come from an Indigenous person.
 Their input will come from their particular worldview, their cultural background, their lived experience as an Indigenous person in Canada.

 An Indigenous voice on your committee will ensure your decisions and actions are culturally appropriate.
 If, for example, your health care unit wants to conduct some research on an aspect of elder health, if you have Indigenous people on your advisory committee you will understand protocols for contacting communities and interacting respectfully with elders.